Naparise/parise-mongodb-final/README.md

 ## Database Setup

-This application requires multiple MongoDB servers to be grouped into a replication set due to the application's use of transactions.
+This application requires multiple MongoDB servers grouped as a replication set to execute transaction-based database queries.
 The following content covers the configuration of this replication set for a standard MongoDB installation (i.e. not through Docker).

 Upon installing MongoDB, find its configuration file.
 It should be located at `/bin/mongod.cfg` within the MongoDB installation on Windows, or `/etc/mongod.conf` on Linux.
-Within this file, paste the content below.
+Within this file, find `#replication` and replace it with the content below.
 Note "rs0" may be replaced with any name you'd like to give the replication set.
 ```
 replication:
   replSetName: "rs0"